Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 -

-Cross-chain collaboration: Regardless of which blockchain an Agent operates on, as long as it follows ACP rules, seamless collaboration is possible.
+Cross-chain collaboration: Regardless of which chain an agent operates on, so long as it follows ACP rules, seamless collaboration becomes possible.

 -

-Framework-agnostic: ACP does not depend on any specific AI framework, allowing any Agent to participate.
+Framework agnostic: ACP does not depend on any specific AI framework—any agent can participate.

 -

 Why is ACP now the strategic focus for Virtuals?
-Because these features will bring qualitative upgrades to both Virtuals and its expanding AI empire.
+Because these features will bring qualitative upgrades to Virtuals and its thriving AI empire.

 Familiar observers of the Virtuals ecosystem know that ACP unites all AI Agents, and the team has shared several use cases.
 But if you think it’s merely about shifting from single-Agent to multi-Agent collaboration, you’re underestimating ACP.